dotBits/smart-search/README.txt

 * First release with custom post types support

 == Upgrade Notice ==

+= 0.9.3.1 =
+* Fixed a bug that was affecting highlighter on multiple matches with the same word

 = 0.9.3 =
 * Bugfix and compatibility improvements